Rwanda

 The rental income tax is calculated as follows:

-- The bracket part of annual income generated through rental of a building above RWF 1 million is taxed at 30%.
+- Annual rental income above RWF 1 million is taxed at 30%.

 Exempt income